dkvz/new-blog-poc/README.md

 Actually I'll just use the Google CDN imports for now.

 # TODO
+- [ ] Maybe use some sort of tame rainbow bg for the articles page on dark mode?
+I have an example of that somewhere.
 - [x] Add the full size svg in noscript tags.
 - [ ] Date bubbles are way too small on cards, at least on large screens.
 - [ ] Add a color for text selection and scrollbar.